14 min read

 If you want to get an accurate burn rate calculation, you can hire a finance expert like a freelance CFO.
 They will be able to help you understand your startup's financial situation and provide guidance on how to improve your cash flow.

 In recent years experts suggested startups should have an initial capital runway of between 12-18 months.
-But recent research from Venture Capital Funds shows the numbers are low.
+However, recent research from Venture Capital Funds shows the numbers are low.

 According to Data Analytics, startups should be able to run for between 18-21 months.